-While there can be no assurance, based on currently available information, the Company estimates that it has sufficient resources to support its operations for at least the next 12 months from the issuance date of this report.
+Based on forecasts of available cash, the Company believes that it has sufficient resources to support the currently anticipated operations for at least the next 12 months from the date of this report.

 The Company may raise funds in the future through public or private equity offerings, debt financings, corporate collaborations, governmental research grants or other means.
-The Company may also seek to raise new capital to fund additional drug development efforts, even if it has sufficient funds for its planned operations.
+The Company may also seek to raise new capital to fund additional business development activities, even if it has sufficient funds for its planned operations.
 Any sale by the Company of additional equity or convertible debt securities could result in dilution to the Company's current stockholders.
 There can be no assurance that any required additional funding will be available to the Company at all or available on terms acceptable to the Company.
 Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company's drug candidates or grant sublicenses on terms that are not favorable to the Company.
 If the Company is not able to secure additional funding when needed, the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.
+Subsequent to year-end, on January 9, 2024, the Company completed a public offering of 10 million shares of its common stock, raising net proceeds of approximately \$140.1 million.
+The proceeds of the offering will be used to potentially acquire new products and for general corporate purposes.
+See Note 18 (Subsequent Events).